TUMFTM/SASIM/README.md

 - MobiScore: the MobiScore is a score developed by M-Cube, to evaluate the sustainability of a mobility choice for a particular route.
 The MobiScore calculation is based on the distance and the external costs of a route.
 - compare costs, distance and travel time in a bar chart
-- (coming soon ...) get further information on the external costs of a particular route
+- get further information on the external costs of a particular route

 ## Use of Web-App (coming soon ...)